-- iii.
+- a.
+Criteria for evaluation - i.
+Does it present new and original work? - ii.
+Is it a significant body of work and are the results significant? - iii.
 Is it predominantly the work of the candidate, albeit in collaboration with the advisor and with minor collaborations with others? - iv.
 Is it presented in a thorough, careful, and scholarly way? - b.
 A doctoral thesis represents a significantly higher and more extensive level of scholarship than does a Masters thesis - c.
 Different advisors may have different styles, but all are looking for the same substance in a thesis - d.
 You should consult earlier theses in your research group for examples of style and criteria deemed acceptable by your Advisor - e.
 Consult the official university guidelines for the doctoral thesis format (Arts and Sciences for PhD and SEAS for DES), which are available in the APAM office and online - f.
 Your Advisor should have a nearly complete draft of your thesis at least two months before you can defend your thesis - g.
-Your Advisor may want to see all individual chapters earlier - 4.
-Advisors b.
+Your Advisor may want to see all individual chapters earlier

+4. Advisors

 - a.
-Your Advisor must approve all of your courses - Your Advisor provides you general advice on all academic matters - i.
+Your Advisor must approve all of your courses - b.
+Your Advisor provides you general advice on all academic matters - i.
 You may consult other faculty (especially your orals committee) and other experts as well - c.
 Your Thesis Advisor must pre-approve any vacation time you want - i.
-It must be at a mutually agreeable time and for a mutually agreeable duration - ii.
+It must be at a mutually agreeable time and for a mutually agreeable duration, and in practice is up to two weeks per year (subject to any collective bargaining updates). - ii.
 If you want to be away for an extended time in the summer, your Thesis Advisor must agree with your plans and your summertime appointment may be shortened to reflect your time off - d.
 Who is it? - i.
 Year 1: First Year Department Graduate Advisor - ii.
 Years 2-x: Your Thesis (Research) Advisor - 1.
 You must complete and submit the Advisor Search Form to the APAM office by Dec.
 1 of Year 1 - 2.
 If you are not on a fellowship, your advisor must start supporting you after May 31 of Year 1 - a.
-You must give the APAM Student Coordinator details of your support by May 1 of Year 1; this support will be confirmed as soon as the results of the Written Qualifying Exam are disseminated - 3.
-If your advisor is outside of APAM, the Department will appoint an internal Co-Advisor (who will help coordinate your oral, thesis proposal, and thesis defense exams); your advisor will need to fill out APAM forms agreeing to abide by APAM academic rules and affirming your complete financial support.
+You must give the APAM Student Coordinator details of your support by May 1 of Year 1; this support will be confirmed as soon as the results of the Written Qualifying Exam are disseminated

+3. If your advisor is outside of APAM, the Department will appoint an internal Co-Advisor (who will help coordinate your oral, thesis proposal, and thesis defense exams); your advisor will need to fill out APAM forms agreeing to abide by APAM academic rules and affirming your complete financial support.